How to Find Importing Wholesalers For Your Product Line Overseas

 Once you have found a distributor, how do you pre-qualify them to ensure that they are a reputable organization?
 Try this simple five-step approach:

 - International Risk and Payment Review.
 A service that provides an in-depth analysis of political, commercial, and economic risk covering over 132 countries.

 - International Million Dollar Database on the Internet (IMDDI).
 Provides a flexible gateway to a database of 1.6 million international business records from outside the U.S. and Canada.

 - U.S. Embassies.
 Contact the U.S. Embassy in the country in which you hope to do business and run your prospective customer's name by them, just in case they know anything.
 You'd be surprised at how willing they are to help.

 - Experian International Business Credit Reports.
 Provides global information on a wide range of businesses from over 225 countries.
 The suite offering consists of three products: The United Kingdom Risk Report, the European Company Report and the International Developed Report.
 Pricing varies based on the complexity of the inquiry and the country.

 - International Company Profile (ICP).
-Provides international credit status reports, company profiles and business information on companies all over the world especially in the emerging markets.
-Pricing varies based on the region and delivery time but generally starts around U.S. $75.
+Provides international credit status reports, company profiles, and business information on companies all over the world, especially in emerging markets.
+Pricing varies based on the region and delivery time but generally starts around $75.

-Once you've qualified several prospective distributors, I recommend that you meet with each one and decide which comes closest to sharing your views on market penetration.
+Once you've qualified several prospective distributors, meet with each one and decide which comes closest to sharing your views on market penetration.
 Then you're ready to talk international business.
 Congratulations!